matthewoden/libvault/README.md

 The core library only handles the basics around secret fetching.
 If you need to access additional API endpoints, this library also provides a `Vault.request` method.
-This should allow you to tap into the complete vault REST API, while still benefiting from token control, JSON parsing, and other HTTP client nicities.
+This should allow you to tap into the complete vault REST API, while still benefiting from token control, JSON parsing, and other HTTP client niceties.

 ## Installation and Usage

 ### Installation

-Ensure that any adapter dependencies have been included as part of your application's
+Ensure that any adapter dependencies have been included as part of your application's dependencies:
-dependencies:

 ```elixir
 def deps do